Caroline plate

-The Caroline Plate is a minor tectonic plate that straddles the Equator in the eastern hemisphere located north of New Guinea.
-It forms a subduction zone along the border with the Bird's Head Plate and the Woodlark Plate to the south.
-A transform boundary forms the northern border with the Pacific Plate.
-Along the border with the Philippine Sea Plate is a convergent boundary that transitions into a rift.
+The Caroline plate is a minor tectonic plate that straddles the Equator in the Eastern Hemisphere located north of New Guinea.
+It forms a subduction zone along the border with the Bird's Head plate and other minor plates of the New Guinea region to the south.
+A transform boundary forms the northern border with the Pacific plate.
+Along the border with the Philippine Sea plate is a convergent boundary that transitions into a rift.

-The Caroline Plate was first proposed as a distinct plate by Weissel & Anderson 1978.
+The Caroline plate was first proposed as a distinct plate by Weissel & Anderson 1978.

 Geological setting

-A separate terrane with its own tectonic history, the Caroline Plate has been considered part of the Pacific Plate because of sparse seismicity and low velocities along its boundaries.
+A separate terrane with its own tectonic history, the Caroline plate has been considered part of the Pacific plate because of sparse seismicity and low velocities along its boundaries.
 It includes the West and East Caroline basins and the inactive Eauripik Rise separating them, but neither the Caroline Islands nor the Caroline Ridge.
-It is subducting under the Bird's Head and Woodlark plates along the New Guinea Trench to the south.
+It is subducting under the Bird's Head and the plates or blocks associated with the present Australian plate along the New Guinea Trench to the south.

 The boundary with the Philippine Sea to the west has two segments: the southern segment, the Ayu Trough was spreading at a rate of 8 mm/yr c.
 25–2 Ma but has been slowing down since.
 The northern segment, the Palau and southern Yap trenches, is not an active subduction zone as indicated by the lack of active volcanoes.
 The Caroline-Pacific boundary is a complex, evolving system partly and potentially developing into a subduction zone.
 The south-east boundary, along the Manus Trench, is a convergent boundary, but in the absence of active volcanoes and earthquakes, is not a subduction zone at present.
+This is the boundary of the Caroline plate with the North Bismarck plate, which is believed to be a relic plate currently moving with the Pacific plate.
+Beyond the North Bismarck plate to the south is an area with currently actively independently moving microplates such as the South Bismarck plate, the Solomon Sea plate and the Woodlark plate.